- ARPDAUPosted 12 years ago

 More in the 50 Questions Series

-50 questions: How does a VC evaluate a company’s product? | 50 questions: What are the different types of early stage funder? | How does the structure of the VC industry impact investment strategy? |50 Questions – What are the different types of instruments VCs use to invest?
+50 questions: What should I try to achieve in the first meeting? | 50 questions: How does a VC estimate market size? | 50 questions: How much money should I raise? |50 Questions – What are the different types of instruments VCs use to invest?

 Together with Nic Brisbourne of The Equity Kicker / DFJ Esprit, I am writing a series of 50 questions you should ask when raising venture capital.
 We expect the series to run for a year, after which we will collate the answers into a book.
 We view this as a collaboration, so please comment to help make this series even more useful.
 This is #35 in the series.